 As of July 21, 2011, our board of directors determined the fair value of our common stock to be \$7.50 per share.
 This contemporaneous valuation was primarily based on a secondary market transaction that closed in May and June 2011 in which the three primary venture capital funds which own shares of our outstanding convertible preferred stock purchased 839,000 shares of common stock and 107,075 shares of Series A convertible preferred stock at \$7.50 per share from individual stockholders.
 Two of the venture capital funds hold board seats while the third has observer status.
 As a result of the board status for each of the purchasers, this secondary market transaction was used to determine the fair value of our common stock.
 As of July 21, 2011, our board of directors did not perform a valuation and instead used the fair value of \$7.50 per share determined in the secondary market transaction discussed above.
-Our board of directors evaluated the previously discussed secondary market transaction occurred to July 21, 2011.
+Our board of directors evaluated the previously discussed secondary market transaction and determined that there should not be any change to the fair value of the common stock from when this secondary market transaction occurred to July 21, 2011.
 Even though we were achieving our forecasted growth in sales, revenues and income, the capital markets were extremely volatile during the quarter, which our board of directors believed would have offset any improvements in the results of the business from a valuation perspective.
-After assessing the above information, as well as taking into consideration the close proximity of the last secondary market transaction on June 27, 2011 and the July 21, 2011 grant date, our board of directors determined that there were no subsequent events that would indicate that the fair value of our common stock should have materially changed.
+After assessing the above information, our board of directors determined that there were no subsequent events that would indicate that the fair value of our common stock should have materially changed.